senzing-garage/aws-cloudformation-dev-rest/README.md

     pip install -r requirements.txt
     ```

+### CLI application

-1. Use the following command to run the example cli application.
+1. Use the following command to run the example CLI application.

     ```console
     ${GIT_REPOSITORY_DIR}/examples/cli_demo.py
     ```

+### Web application

 1. Run the example web application.
    **Note:** Homebrew users may see deprecation warnings like